-You should also be aware that insurers are required to provide personally identifying information, including your name, to the federal government to be entered into a federal data base to which state Medicaid departments will have access.
+You should also be aware that insurers are required to provide personally identifying information, including your name, to the federal government to be entered into a federal data base to which states Medicaid departments will have access.

-What Could Disqualify a Policy [Certificate] from Continuing to be a Qualifying Partnership

-Policy?
-Certain types of changes to a Qualifying Partnership Policy [Certificate] could affect whether or not such policy [certificate]continues to be a Qualifying Partnership Policy [Certificate].
+What Could Disqualify a Policy [Certificate] from Continuing to be a Qualifying Partnership Policy?
+Certain types of changes to a Qualifying Partnership Policy [Certificate] could affect whether or not such policy [certificate] continues to be a Qualifying Partnership Policy [Certificate].
 If you purchase a Qualifying Partnership Policy [Certificate] and later decide to make a change, you should first consult with [carrier name] to determine the effect of the proposed changes.
-In addition, if you move to a state that does not maintain a Partnership Program or does not recognize your policy [certificate] and Qualifying Partnership Policy [Certificate], you would not receive treatment of you policy [certificate] under the Medicaid program of that state.
+In addition, if you move to a state that does not maintain a Partnership Program or does not recognize your policy [certificate] as a Qualifying Partnership Policy [Certificate], you would not receive treatment of you policy [certificate] under the Medicaid program of that state.
 However, the coverage under your policy will not be affected.
 The information contained in this disclosure is based upon current Wisconsin and Federal laws.
 These laws may be subject to change.
 Any change in law could modify, reduce or eliminate the treatment of your policy [certificate] under Wisconsin's Medicaid program.

 Additional Information: If you have questions regarding long-term care insurance policies [certificates] please contact [carrier name].
-If you have questions regarding current laws governing Wisconsin Medicaid eligibility, you should contact State of Wisconsin Member Services at 1-800-362-3002.
+If you have questions regarding current laws governing Medicaid eligibility, you should contact your County Benefit Specialist or your Senior Health Insurance Information Program.